-If you’re questioning whether your Derby residence has poor indoor air quality (IAQ), it likely does.
+If you’re questioning whether your Derby house has bad indoor air quality (IAQ), it probably does.

 We are indoors a lot.
-In fact, we’re indoors up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside homes could be 2–5 times worse than outdoors, which might create long-term health concerns.
+In fact, we’re inside up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside homes could be 2–5 times more polluted than outdoors, which might create long-term health issues.

-We’ve put together a list of the most ordinary origins of inferior IAQ, the issues they create and how you can take care of these indoor air pollutants.
-If you’re worried about the air inside your house, we recommend consulting with a pro like Giordanos Heating and Air Conditioning about which options are ideal for your home.
+We’ve made a list of the most common causes of poor IAQ, the problems they cause and how you can remedy these indoor air pollutants.
+If you’re troubled by the air inside your home, we suggest consulting with a specialist like Giordanos Heating and Air Conditioning about which solutions are a good fit for your home.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are vapors released by everyday household items.
+Volatile organic compounds, or VOCs, are chemicals leaked by regular household items.

 - Building materials

 When these chemicals accumulate indoors, they can irritate your eyes, nose and throat.
 They might also lead to headaches and nausea.
 Regardless of whether your home is in a rural or industrial area, an EPA study found indoor levels of these chemicals can be 2–5 times higher than the air outdoors.

 Always follow the manufacturer’s instructions when using paint or cleaning supplies.
 Unlatching a window can help chemicals disappear faster.